Psvensso/react-starter-book/react-components.md

 </button>
 ```

 Note how elements can be nested.
 By convention, when we want to create an **element tree**, we specify one or more child elements as the`children`prop of their containing element.

 What’s important is that both child and parent elements are _just descriptions and not the actual instances_.

+--An element is not attached to the DOM in any way.

 ### Component Elements